cassandrawhitty/weedstrains/README.md

 ## Status

 We are consistently trying to improve the user's experience with this app.
 We value feedback from our community.
-On that note, we are have some ideas for imrpoving this app:
+On that note, we have some ideas for improving this app:

 🦾 A way to collect feedback from the community about the app user experience <br />
 🦾 A way to collect feedback from the community about whether their experiences with the weed strains align with the information we have <br />